JavaScript is required

 Storage of images and videos

-All images, videos, and recordings of children must be stored in accordance with the Records management policy.
+All images, videos, and recordings of children must be stored according to the Records management policy.
 This includes ensuring that digital files are:

 • stored only on approved platforms and devices (for example, Kidsoft and SharePoint)